HDMI 2.1 vs. HDMI 2.0: What's the Difference?

 That doesn't mean older HDMI connections and cables are useless, or even that you should upgrade to HDMI 2.1 just for the sake of it.
 But it means that in a battle of HDMI 2.1 vs. 2.0, it's not much of a contest.

 HDMI 2.1 is a landmark revolution of the standard, rather than the incremental evolutions of the past few generations.
 Where HDMI 2.0 made small steps in building upon HDMI 1.4 by improving color spectrum support, increasing transmission and data rates by over 50 percent, and doubling the support for audio channels, HDMI 2.1 took a massive leap instead.
+However, HDMI 2.1 took a massive leap, increasing overall bandwidth and data rates exponentionally, and making it a rival for even next-generation standards like DisplayPort 2.1.

 HDMI 2.1 offers native support for 4K resolution at high refresh rates like 120Hz, and even up to 144Hz in select cases.
 This made it a great candidate for the main display connection on the latest generations of gaming consoles from Microsoft and Sony.
 Both the Xbox Series X/S and the PlayStation 5 use HDMI 2.1 to deliver 4K 120Hz gaming on supporting TVs and monitors.

-That’s not the limit of HDMI 2.1’s capabilities, though.
 When not running at such high refresh rates, it can support higher resolutions.
 HDMI 2.1 has full support for 5k resolution at up to 60Hz (where HDMI 2.0 needed compression technology to make that viable) and 8K at a 60Hz refresh rate.
-Previous generations of HDMI cables weren't capable of compression, but with the new, lossless DSC 1.2 now supported by the new HDMI standard, even higher resolutions and refresh rates are possible.
+Previous generations of HDMI cables were more limited in the options for compression, with chroma subsampling being the preferred option.
+However, in more recent generations of HDMI cable, Display Stream Compression has unlocked a new lossless compression technique that delivers impressive results.
+With the new, lossless DSC 1.2 now supported by the new HDMI standard, even higher resolutions and refresh rates are possible.

 With DSC 1.2 enabled, HDMI connections can handle up to 10K resolution at up to 120Hz.
 The same goes for 8K and 5K resolution, with 4K resolution playable at up to 240Hz when compression is used.